alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 <br/>

 #### Calculating the loss
 Before we can train our model, we need to define the loss function `vae_loss()`.
 The method takes in our mean and logvar encoders, the decoder, the batch of images to train on, $$x$$, as well as the $$ \beta $$ and $$ \lambda $$ hyperparameters.
-First $$x$$ is fed through the encoder to generate our mean and log variance vectors.
+First, $$x$$ is fed through the encoder to generate our mean and log variance vectors.
 We then sample from $$q(z|x)$$ using the reparameterisation trick, where we obtain the standard deviation through log manipulation, to obtain $$ z $$.
-The reconstructed image is generated by pushing $$z$$ through the decoder.
-The ELBO is calculated by substracting the reverse KL divergence from the negative reconstriction loss.
+The reconstructed image is then generated by pushing $$z$$ through the decoder.
+The ELBO is calculated by subtracting the reverse KL divergence from the negative reconstriction loss.
 Finally, the function returns the sum of the negative ELBO and an $$L_{2}$$ weight decay regularisation term.
 As mentioned above, we actually want to maximise the ELBO, but in the context of a code implementation, it is more intuitive to minimise the negative ELBO.

 {% highlight julia %}
 function vae_loss(encoder_μ, encoder_logvar, decoder, x, β, λ)